refinedev/refine/documentation/docs/examples/table/handsontable/basic.md

 [**Handsontable**](https://handsontable.com/) is a full featured spreadsheet editor.
 You can develop applications with spreadsheet-like UX using [**Handsontable**](https://handsontable.com/) and Refine.

-In this example, we show you how to manage, sort and update relational data.
+In this example, we show you how to manage relational data, sort and update data.

 [View Handsontable Example Source](https://github.com/pankod/refine/tree/master/examples/table/handson)